 Intangible assets and development expenditure are recognised at cost.
 After initial recognition, intangible assets are measured at cost less accumulated amortisation and impairment losses.
-Development work is not measured at fair value due to the lack of an active market for unique completed development work.
+The Company does not measure development work at fair value due to the lack of an active market for unique completed development work.
 Intangible assets include assets with an expected economic useful life in excess of 12 months.

-The Group divides intangible assets into the following groups:
+The Company divides intangible assets into the following groups:

 - Capitalised development work

 - Other intangible assets

-- Right of perpetual usufruct of land
+- Perpetual usufruct of land